hatandspecs/keyboard-to-keyboard-cyberdeck/README.md

 and the mark/space reverse toggle — which RTTY on a DATA-U path needs, and which had been added hours earlier.

+Then **BPSK31 on 2026-09-20**, 20 m, 14.070 MHz, 5 W: **N0DLR** in Brooklyn
+Center, Minnesota, and a ragchew with **KC3FL** in Inverness, Florida.
+PSK31 is the mode the deck was designed around, and these were the first overs sent in it.
+Both were found with `Ctrl-W` / `Ctrl-S` rather than a waterfall — §8's premise, tested against a live band.

 That closes the loop the project set out to prove: a Pi 3A+, a 5" panel, a Bluetooth keyboard and an FTX-1, with no window manager, no mouse and nothing on the screen but the terminal.